 The Expressway is one of the expressways with high economic potential in the PRC.
 It is strategically located in Hunan Province, which is one of the high economic growth provinces in the PRC.
 Also, the Expressway will be an integral part of the major artery between Hunan Province and Hubei Province.
-With the new connection to the adjacent expressways in the coming years, the management of the Company are full of confidence about the prospect of the Expressway.
+With the completion of the adjacent expressways these years, the management of the Company are full of confidence about the prospect of the Expressway.

-Opening to traffic in 2018, Yue-Wang Expressway "岳望高速" is the southern extension of the Expressway and will complete the whole vertical corridor to bring new long-distance traffic on the Expressway.
+Opened to traffic in 2018, Yue-Wang Expressway "岳望高速" is the southern extension of the Expressway and will complete the whole vertical corridor to bring new long-distance traffic on the Expressway.
 These new expressways will introduce significant positive impact to the Expressway in the coming few years.